 Benefits of Go-Ghrit/Cow’s ghee

 Go Ghrita increases vision and production of semen.
 It pacifies the tridosha.
-It improves retention power/memory and gives glowing skin.
-It is cooling, tasty, heavy, unctuous, tonic, appetizer, good for digestion, eyes, and intelligence.
+It improves retention power/memory and gives a glowing skin.
+It is a cooling, tasty, heavy, unctuous, tonic, appetizer, good for digestion, eyes, and intelligence.

 - It is full of essential nutrients and fatty acids.

-- It has cooling effect on body.
+- It has cooling effect on the body.